Christopher-Bradshaw/ml/SVM.md

 * Add a penalty as the size of margin gets small. (with some scaling factor lambda)
 * We now trade off getting things on the wrong side with the size of the margin we want.

+### Perceptron interpretation
+* Our hyperplane is made up of the set of x vectors that satisfy: w dot x - b = 0
+* w is the set of weights our perceptron needs to learn

 ## Kernels